 These are my favourite restaurants in the city, and the ones I’ve found myself going to on multiple occasions.

 If you want traditional Hungarian food at a good price, go to Belvárosi Lugas Vendéglő.
 It’s not insanely overpriced like most of the Hungarian restaurants in the touristy areas of the city, and the food is amazing.
-Last time, I got the goulash, and R got the deer stew.
-This time, getting the deer stew at this restaurant was a priority, so we went here our first night.
+The deer stew is my favourite.

 Thai food is one of my favourites, and the food at Parasz Thai is some of the best I’ve ever had.
 The Pad Thai and the hot and sour soup are both really good.
 The salad rolls are really good.
 The lemonade is really good.
 Everything is really good.
 There’s a few locations around the city.

 Mexican food is also something I could eat everyday and not get sick of.
 Iguana is the place to go in Budapest for Mexican.
 I’ve been here a few times, and consumed a couple pitchers of margaritas and a few too many chips.
 The smokey salsa, guacamole, fajitas, jalapeno/cream cheese soup, and taco salad are all my top picks.
 I think this was the first restaurant I went to in Budapest, and I’ll go here every time I come back.

 Falafel and hummus are something I eat on the regular as well.
 There’s a chain called The Hummus Bar, that has restaurants all over Budapest.
 Don’t even get me started on their laffa bread, only one of the locations has this though.
 We had an emergency hummus craving one night, and went here but they were closed.
 There were still some employees kicking around, and let us buy hummus and bread to go.
 My HEROES.